FahimAnzamDip/go-invoice-api/README.md

 - **Expense Management**
     - Add all types of expenses to the app and track your expense details.

-- **Invoicing (Notifications Pending)**
+- **Invoicing (Mail Pending)**
-    - Creating invoices/Generating Bills and sending via email.
-Give reminders daily if the bills are pending.
+    - Creating invoices/Generating Bills and send to client via email.
 You can use the app for making payment against the generated invoices

 - **Recurring Invoicing (Pending)**
     - Generate and Autosend the recurred invoice to the client (Monthly/Quarterly/Semi-Annually/Annually)